AlfredoRios/Coursera/PA1_template.md

 ##  NA's   :2304     (Other)   :15840
 ```
 <br/>
-Then we will estimate total number of steps per day display them and thereafter create a display of them in the form of a histogram.
+Then we will estimate total number of steps per day and display them.
+Thereafter we will create a histogram.
 <br/>
 <br/>